Document Type : Research Paper

 Department of Biotechnology and plant breeding, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Iran

-Objectives: The aim of this study was to evaluate the molecular mechanism of bread quality in the level of coding genes and regulating elements via comparative transcriptome analysis for two extreme wheat cultivars.
+Objectives: The aim of this study was to evaluate the molecular mechanism of bread quality at the level of coding genes and regulating elements via comparative transcriptome analysis of two extreme wheat cultivars.

-Materials and methods: RNAs were extracted from grain of two wheat cultivars with high (Pishtaz) and low (Navid) bread making qualities, collected during endosperm development at five stages. mRNAs were sequenced and gluten transcripts were assessed for finding differentially expressed genes.
-Then, transcription factors interacting gluten genes were detected and evaluated for expression.
+Materials and Methods: RNAs were extracted from the grain of two wheat cultivars with high (Pishtaz) and low (Navid) bread making qualities, collected during endosperm development at five stages. mRNAs were sequenced and gluten transcripts were assessed to find differentially expressed genes.
+Then, transcription factors interacting with gluten genes were detected and evaluated for expression.

-Results: Results showed Ɣ-gliadin and LMW-GS genes had higher expression in Pishtaz and Navid, respectively.
-Most identified transcription factors that were identified were active at the early stage of growth and it seemed that NAC and ERF transcription factors had significant roles in regulating genes with different expressions.
-There was no significant difference in expression of NACs between two cultivars.
-It is proposed that ERF transcription factor which classified as BREB2C transcription factor could control the expression of LMW-GS genes in two cultivars and functionally act as a repressor for their target genes.
+Results: Results showed that Ɣ-gliadin and LMW-GS genes had a higher expression in Pishtaz and Navid, respectively.
+Most identified transcription factors were active at the early stage of growth and it seemed that NAC and ERF transcription factors had significant roles in regulating genes with different expressions.
+There was no significant difference in the expression level of NACs between two cultivars.
+It is proposed that the ERF transcription factor which classified as BREB2C transcription factor could control the expression of LMW-GS genes in two cultivars and functionally act as a repressor for their target genes.

-Conclusion: The priority of Pishtaz in bread quality originated from high level expression of Ɣ-gliadin gene and ERF transcription factors.
+Conclusion: The priority of Pishtaz wheat cultivar in bread quality originated from high expression levels of Ɣ-gliadin gene and ERF transcription factor.